jefftopp1984/Klipper-god-Abnormal-Stop-Recovery-System/README.md

 ********* REMEMBER, MAKE SURE THESE PATHS ARE CORRECT FOR YOUR SPECIFIC SETUP! **********

-chmod -x /home/sonic/printer_data/config/save_current_file.sh
+chmod +x /home/sonic/printer_data/config/save_current_file.sh

 and

-chmod -x /home/sonic/printer_data/config/print_recovery.sh
+chmod +x /home/sonic/printer_data/config/print_recovery.sh

 AND that CRLF has not been applied using: